 - Cape Ann Museum – Visiting the Cape Ann Museum is a great way to immerse yourself in the region.
 The museum showcases works from Cape Ann artists as well as history and art depicting fishing and trading ports.
 One of the highlights of this museum is the Fitz Henry Lane Gallery.
 Fitz Henry Lane is a famous American painter from Gloucester, Massachusetts.

 - Rockport’s Art Colony– Rockport has an art colony including over 30 galleries and the Rockport Art Association and Museum.
-Rockport is a resonably small town, meaning these galleries are steps away from each other.
+Rockport is a reasonably small town, meaning these galleries are steps away from each other.
 One of the best things to do in Cape Ann, MA, is to wander around Rockport, popping in and out of the various galleries.

 Visit Hammond Castle